Postgraduate journalism scholarships

 The Foundation is offering two scholarships for the 2019-20 academic year for exceptional students actively engaged in British Muslim communities, interested in the under-representation of Muslims in the media and developing diversity in journalism.
 The key aim or objective of this scholarship is to help develop a pool of Muslim journalists who can advance diversity in the media industry, improve reporting on religion and minorities in the media, and champion under-represented communities.
 Further, the Foundation wishes to support students who would like to pursue a career in journalism not just to benefit Muslim communities, but all communities, in pursuit of their specific and common goals that will help create a more cohesive Britain.

-The scholarship will cover tuition and living expenses for a year, up to a maximum of £10,000 in total.
+The scholarship will cover tuition for a year, up to a maximum of £10,200 in total.
 Applicant must have an offer of a place on one of the following City Journalism courses : MA Broadcast Journalism; MA TV journalism: MA Newspaper Journalism; MA Interactive Journalism; MA Investigative Journalism; MA Magazine Journalism; MA International Journalism.

 Nick Lewis Scholarship

 City, University of London are delighted to announce the Nick Lewis Scholarship.

 The object of the Nick Lewis Memorial Trust is to advance the education of the public, particularly in the field of journalism through the provision of scholarships, financial aid and support.
 City are proud to offer an exclusive scholarship for our master's in International Journalism.